 Designed to address numerous applications in live sound, broadcast, installation and recording, PRODIGY.MP provides flexible I/O, dual network audio, DSP functions, sample rate conversion and powerful hard- and software.
-Fully modular, the hardware can be configured to specific requirements, giving budget savings as well as the flexibility to address changes in the global media environment through future upgrades.
+Fully modular, the hardware can be configured to specific requirements.
+A granular license model grants a customizable feature set, giving budget savings as well as the flexibility to address changes in the global media environment through future upgrades.

 Modular Approach, Maximum Flexibility